henry2004y/Ganymede/menu1.md

 The electric field from PIC output is about one order magnitude higher than the expected reconnection electric field calculated from $\rho$ and $\mathbf{B}$.
 This may due to some other waves and instabilities (e.g. low hybrid drifting waves).

+### Analytical Estimation

+[Kaweeyanun+2020] proposed a way to check the onset condition for reconnection on the upstream magnetopause with an analytical model.
+What is in agreement with us is that they found a large region on the magnetopause is valid for reconnection to happen.
+However, this analytical model cannot distinguish between different models of flux ropes, the field of which in general lacks fundamental theory.

 ## Potential Drop

 I tried a new way of doing Potential drop calculation, with z=2 cut and integrate along the magnetosphere boundary.
 When doing it in steady state, I can get a quite nice potential field; however, if I went into the time-accurate mode, for example t=100s, I couldn't get 0 after integrating along the boundary to the starting point.
 One obvious explanation is that you don't have the potential field assumption in time-accurate runs: there's no guarantee that the flux coming in equals the flux coming out at the same time!